marcofabris92/a-separation-principle-in-d3pc/README.md

 show the best performance pretending to know the "true" model.
 Alternatively, one may run cvx_sol.m to solve constrained optimization problems through CVX.
-Caution: cvx_sol.m is still under development; so, do not fully rely on it.
-It may contain bugs and it could be very inefficient in certain situations.
+Caution: cvx_sol.m could be very inefficient in certain situations.
+Also, this piece of code has not been sufficiently tested by the authors.

 __________________________________________________________________________
 (10) dpc_ini.m